On view October 28, 2017–January 27, 2018

 Everything Turns Away Quite Leisurely is the first museum solo show by Martinez.
 The exhibition presents a series of ongoing projects as well as new commissioned work specifically produced for the Blaffer galleries.
 Martinez starts from the defining signifiers of contemporary cities: lots, roads, cars and debris.
 Scavenging material histories, the artist composes metonyms of a socio-political landscape in a state of entropy.
 Populated by oil rags, car glass, brick dust, trash, street names, park signs, and interstate shields and adopting geometric patterns and structures, the museum galleries recall a collection of Modernist abstraction produced from salvage.

 A decade ago, Martinez started two ongoing scavenging interventions in different public spaces in Houston.
 Ghost Trash is a performance work consisting of the duplication of trash found in the streets.
 Proceeding like a scientist on field trip, Martinez demarcates a zone, collects all the trash located in that area, produces identical objects on white paper and replaces the original trash with his ghostlike doubles.
-Spectral doppelgängers of cigarette packets, boxes, cans and other refuse painstakingly crafted by the artist float around Houston unseen.
+Spectral doppelgängers of cigarette packets, boxes, receipts and other refuse painstakingly crafted by the artist float around Houston unseen.
 Everything Turns Away Quite Leisurely begins with a new iteration of Ghost Trash placed at the top of the museum’s stairs, tracing a white line of objects that follow the architecture.

 Around the same time, the artist began a second project: a collection of shards of laminated glass from shattered car windows.
 At the beginning, the artist rearranged the glass where he found it into square shapes that he abandoned, allowing the glass to be scattered by pedestrians.
 At Blaffer, Martinez has expanded this ongoing project into an installation, creating a carpet-like floor work out his collection of shard.
 The piece consists of a series of rectangles made from car glass of different sizes displayed in rows.
 Accounting for the process of recollection, each rectangle of car glass in the floor piece contains the exact amount of material collected by the artist at a precise time and place.
 Alongside the anonymous car glass, Martinez also collected public markers such as street names.
 The record of the street names where the artist found the shards is rendered barely legible on a set of white vinyl stickers distributed around the gallery walls.